Wednesday, 30 July 2008

 I have a friend who does not think much of Christians or Christianity partly because he sees a difference in the behaviours family members exhibit in the home and when out in Christian circles.

-I know someone whose Christian family members have condoned. encouraged and even assisted another family member in finding another - an
+I know someone whose Christian family members have condoned. encouraged and even assisted another family member in finding another - an additional - wife, and thereby entering into a polygamous relationship - because of the perceived shortcomings of the first wife.

 I know people whose Christian family members have issues about them entering a relationship/marriage with someone who is from a different race or culture, when we are all supposed to be equal in God's sight.